 Business disputes mainly arise or result from various types of transactions or conduct, but there are certain types of business disputes that are more common than others.
-Businesses that specifically appoint contractors, business partners, purchasers or suppliers often have disputes over the contract terms.
+Businesses that specifically appoint contractors, business partners, purchasers, or suppliers often have disputes over the contract terms.
 For example, one party might not believe they were paid the proper contract price.
-Or, a party might believe that they weren’t delivered the goods or service they were promised, or the delivery of the product was outside of the agreed upon timeframe.
+Or, a party might believe that they weren’t delivered the goods or service they were promised, or the delivery of the product was outside of the agreed-upon timeframe.
 Contract disagreements, regardless of the case, can form the basis for many types of business disputes.

 Businesses that deliver goods or services to customers can also have disputes with their customers, which can involve issues such as whether the goods or services were delivered or up to the standard expected.
 Businesses typically offer implied warranties that the products sold are functional and operational.
 Claims against the business can often be filed when the products are not up to these standards, or if the products harm any consumers.

 Employment claims are often filed in relation to businesses, particularly in relation to hiring, promoting, and termination practices.
-Businesses aren’t allowed to discriminate or harass its employees; those that do expose themselves to business claims and several legal consequences.
+Businesses aren’t allowed to discriminate or harass their employees; those that do expose themselves to business claims and several legal consequences.

-Last, but not the least, business disputes can also arise from the unapproved or unauthorized use of trade secrets, confidential information, intellectual property, and other sensitive or protected business information.
+Last, but not least, business disputes can also arise from the unapproved or unauthorized use of trade secrets, confidential information, intellectual property, and other sensitive or protected business information.
 An example of this is where one company uses the logo of another business without their permission.
 A business dispute, in such cases, can arise over any of the profits generated by the unauthorized use of the logo.

 Tips To Prevent A Business Dispute From Occurring: